bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/dynamic-loading.rst

 libraries (.so files) with the x86 glibc toolchain, and how to generate a Native Client manifest file for glibc applications.

-The SDK example, located in the directory examples/dlopen, includes two C++
+The SDK example, located in ``examples/tutorial/dlopen``, includes three C++
 files:

 eightball.cc
   This file implements the function ``Magic8Ball()``, which is used to provide whimsical answers to user questions.
-The file is compiled into a shared library, ``libeightball.so``.
+This file is compiled into a shared library called ``libeightball.so``.
+This library gets included in the .nmf file and is therefore directly loadable with ``dlopen()``.

+reverse.cc
+  This file implements the function ``Reverse()``, which returns reversed copies of strings that are passed to it.
+This file is compiled into a shared library called ``libreverse.so``.
+This library is **not** included in the .nmf file and is loaded via an http mount using the :ref:`nacl_io library
+  <nacl_io>`.

 dlopen.cc
-  This file implements the Native Client module, which loads ``libeightball.so``, receives messages from JavaScript (sent in response to user input), calls ``Magic8Ball()`` to generate answers, and sends messages back to JavaScript with the generated answers.
-The file is compiled into a .nexe file.
+  This file implements the Native Client module, which loads the two shared libraries and handles communcation with with JavaScript.
+The file is compiled into a Native Client executable (.nexe).

-..
-TODO(sbc): also mention reverse.{cc,h} files

 Run ``make`` in the dlopen directory to see the commands the Makefile executes to build x86 32-bit and 64-bit .nexe and .so files, and to generate a .nmf